 Deploying your first .NET app to velixir

-From an ASP.NET Core app on your laptop to live in your chosen region in fifteen minutes, with no Dockerfile and no YAML.
+From an ASP.NET Core app on your laptop to live in your chosen region in ninety seconds, with no Dockerfile and no YAML.
 A walkthrough of velixir's apps, managed Postgres, and managed Valkey, written by the founder.

 After ten years of writing C# I've used most of the major .NET hosting options.
 Azure App Service for the day jobs, Heroku for side projects, Render here and there.
 The frustration was always the same shape, just dressed up differently each time.